 If you're a driving enthusiast, this is a great transmission choice.
 But keep in mind, this is a BMW.
 So, when you have to replace the clutch (yes, it has one), or one of the many internal hydraulic pumps, you're going to pay a pretty penny if your BMW warranty has expired.

-This is not to say that BMW's are unreliable, because they aren't (see reliability reports below).
-What I'm trying to explain is, these are high-end cars.
-They all have cutting edge features, and because of this, they can cost quite a bit to repair, or maintain which is why it is important to consider a BMW extended warranty or a vehicle service contract.
+This is not to say that BMW's are unreliable, because they aren't.
+These are high-end cars.
+They all have cutting edge features, and because of this, they can cost quite a bit to repair, or maintain, which is why it is important to consider a BMW extended warranty or a vehicle service contract.

 If you want the best, you're going to have to pay for it.
 However, if you buy a BMW extended warranty, unexpected repairs is one thing you won't have to pay for.

 BMW will pick up the cost of repairs as long as the car is still under the manufacturer's warranty.

 Once the BMW warranty expires, those huge repair bills will be yours to pay.
 Here are a few typical issues with the BMW models.